ccyip/docker-taype/README.md

 (i.e. `/home/reviewer`).
 In the rest of this document, we assume commands are run inside the container.

-To quickly test this artifact, we compile the tutorial example and run its test cases.
+To quickly test this artifact, compile the tutorial example and run its test cases.

 ``` sh